JetBrains/Qodana/topics/results.md

 Project analysis reports are available in several forms.

-As a result of local analysis, they are contained in [JSON](qodana-sarif-output.md) format, and you can overview them in the form of [web reports](ui-overview.md).
+As a result of local analysis, they are contained in [JSON](qodana-sarif-output.md) format, and you can view them in the form of [web reports](ui-overview.md).

-To be able to collect reports and overview them in a more convenient form, you can configure forwarding to [Qodana Cloud](cloud-overview-reports.xml), which is available from local runs and from running in [CI pipelines](ci.md).
+To be able to collect reports and view them in a more convenient form, you can configure forwarding to [Qodana Cloud](cloud-overview-reports.xml), which is available from local runs and from running in [CI pipelines](ci.md).